 - default (Any value.)
-Value that is used if an attrs-generated init is used and no value is passed while instantiating.
+Value that is used if an attrs-generated init is used and no value is passed while instantiating or the attribute is excluded using init=False.
 If the value an instance of Factory, it callable will be use to construct a new value (useful for mutable datatypes like lists or dicts). - validator (callable) callable() that is called by attrs-generated init methods after the instance has been initialized.
 They receive the initialized instance, the Attribute, and the passed value.